 India is a huge and diverse country and consequently, the numbers of complaints are many and the earnest efforts are being made by the NHRC in redressal of the same.
 He stressed on the fact that the legislations alone cannot ensure guarantee of human rights to each and every individual.
 The need of the hour is to take the changing demographic realities into consideration while concentrating on effective implementation.
 The United Nations and member countries must come together to address the growing number of economic criminals and terrorists seeking refuge in other counties.
 The exchange of fugitives and information between these stakeholders is an important tool to address this.
 The world must speak in one voice.

 He appreciated the reservation of women provided in the local bodies and Panchayati Raj Institutions in India which has resulted into positive change in the working of these institutions as well as it has empowered the women also.

-The Conclave, besides the inaugural session will be divided into three thematic session namely (i) Emerging dimensions of human rights with focus on trafficking/ migrants/forced labour and rights of marginalized sections of society: sharing of best practices (ii) Protect, Respect and Remedy Framework of Business and Human Rights (iii) Empowerment of women and Protection of children with focus on sustainable development goals: challenges and road ahead.
+The Conclave, besides the inaugural session, was divided into three thematic sessions namely (i) Emerging dimensions of human rights with focus on trafficking/ migrants/forced labour and rights of marginalized sections of society: sharing of best practices (ii) Protect, Respect and Remedy Framework of Business and Human Rights (iii) Empowerment of women and Protection of children with focus on sustainable development goals: challenges and road ahead.

-The event is expected to contribute to the continuing dialogue and sharing the best practices on above themes on the rights of all the diverse sections of the society.
-The session would further help to create effective framework to enable the process of developing policies, programmes and practices which will ensure equal rights and opportunities for development, protection, participation and empowerment of all.
+The event will contribute to the continuing dialogue and sharing of the best practices on above themes on the rights of all the diverse sections of the society.
+The sessions would further help to an create effective framework to enable the process of developing policies, programmes and practices which will ensure equal rights and opportunities for development, protection, participation and empowerment of all.

-The conclave has seen excellent response by way of participation of delegates from UK, Afghanistan, Bangladesh, Croatia, Mauritius, Nepal etc. besides SHRCs, NGOs, Civil Society, diplomats etc.*****
+The conclave saw excellent response by way of participation of delegates from UK, Afghanistan, Bangladesh, Croatia, Mauritius, Nepal etc. besides SHRCs, NGOs, Civil Society, diplomats etc.